A Brief History

 The Eastland had been in service since 1903, carrying passengers from Chicago to South Haven and back for 3 years, and then back and forth from Cleveland and Cedar Point for the next 8 years.
 In 1914 she changed hands again and worked the Chicago to St. Joseph, Michigan route.

 After the Titanic disaster, maritime safety laws changed, requiring ships to have adequate lifeboats for all passengers.
-The extra weight topside on the Eastland may well have contributed to the disaster that followed.
+The extra weight topside on the Eastland from the added life boats may well have contributed to the disaster that followed.
 It was well realized that the already top heavy ship could be dangerously unstable with those extra boats, and precautions were made to mitigate the danger.
 On the fateful day, over 2500 passengers crammed onto the ship, on their way to a company picnic in Michigan City, Indiana.

 Many of the passengers had moved below decks for the trip and were trapped under water.
 Others were crushed by the weight of people and equipment that fell over, including pianos and other heavy furnishings.
 In spite of the ship being tied up to the dock, 844 passengers and 4 crew members died.